 There are two more troubling clues in the way this ceremony was setup.
 Despite fundamental changes to the handset business, Elop made no reorganization in the NSN business which is performing at marginal profit (operating margin at only 3.7% vs 11.3% for handsets).
 As Tomi Ahonen points out, Elop seems to be ready to get rid of NSN.
 Plus there was no announcement of Ovi plans or clear strategic guidance with regards to the Nokia services business.

-There have been earlier rumours of acquisition discussions between the two companies.
+The acquisition scenario There have been earlier rumours of acquisition discussions between the two companies.
 We now believe that the only scenario for the Nokia and Microsoft partnership to succeed is an acquisition scenario; Microsoft buys Nokia’s smartphone business, while Nokia gets more resource to play with what it does best – that is creating mass-market phones at unbeatable levels of supply chain efficiency, unmatched supplier bargaining power and customisation to 100s of variants per handset model for distribution to diverse global regions, channels, carriers and retailers.

 From a financial standpoint, Microsoft capitalisation stands at $220B, more than six times Nokia’s market cap of $33B at the time of writing.
 Microsoft would also acquire a high-profit margin business that would go a long way in helping the Redmond giant push its Entertainment and Devices division at high profitability levels for the first time.
 Despite Microsoft being a software business, it has experience in running hardware products, with the Xbox business doing well recently on strong Kinect sales.